How Hiking Guides Are Trained in Taiwan

 Training Purpose

-Establish trekking and team management skills to become LOHAS’ qualified hiking guides for Suburban and Mid-range Mountains.
+Establish trekking and team management skills to become LOHAS' qualified hiking guides for Suburban and Mid-elevation Mountains.

 Training Period